Elektromatic/outsideSet/readme.txt

 Contributing: Any contributions to this project are welcome.

-Acknowledgements: I'd like to thank Acreil for sharing his Pure Data patches.
+Acknowledgements: I'd like to thank Acreil for sharing his knowledge.